cysouw/diathesis/text/c08_preverbs.md

 - The four prepositions *durch, über, um* and *unter* can be used both as verb prefixes and as verb particles leading to diathesis.
 - The nine prepositions *ab, an, auf, aus, bei, in (=ein), nach, vor* and *zu* are frequently used as verb particles leading to diathesis.
-- The preposition *mit* only occurs as a verb particle in completely transparent derivation that never result in a diathesis, e.g. *arbeiten* 'to work' becomes *mitarbeiten* 'to work along' (see [@sec:preverb-intranstive-without-diathesis; @sec:preverb-transitive-without-diathesis]).
+- The preposition *mit* only occurs as a verb particle in completely transparent derivation that never result in a diathesis, e.g. *arbeiten* 'to work' becomes comitative *mitarbeiten* 'to work along' (see [@sec:preverb-intranstive-without-diathesis; @sec:preverb-transitive-without-diathesis]).
 - A few polysyllabic prepositions are used sporadically as verb particles, namely *entlang, entgegen, gegenüber, hinter, neben* and *zwischen*.
 Verbs with these preverbs have not (yet) been included here.
 - Crucially, the remaining prepositions are never used as verb particles with a verb root, namely *außer, bis, für, gegen, ohne, seit* and *von*.
 There exist only incidental examples like *fürsprechen* or *gegensteuern*.
 It is unclear to me whether there is any deeper reason for the absence of such derivations.